iqbal-sk/Detecting-Persuasion-Techniques-in-Memes/README.md

 - **Extract NER Embeddings.ipynb**: This notebook is specifically used for extracting Named Entity Recognition (NER) features using the `Babelscape/wikineural-multilingual-ner` model.
 - **Feature Extractor.ipynb**: This notebook has code to extract visual features for subtask2a using CLIP model.

 Then, open each notebook and execute the cells according to the instructions provided within them.
+`Note:` Need to have OpenAI API key to generate `text-embeddings-3-small` and `text-embeddings-3-large` embeddings

 ### Step 5: Reusing Extracted Features